Principles in Summary

 Phone: (204) 324-6434

-If you make an inquiry or lodge a complaint, and are not satisfied with the outcome of that, you may challenge that outcome by writing a letter to our President, Box 940, 245 Centre Avenue East, Altona, Manitoba R0G 0B0, requesting reconsideration of your matter.
+If you make an inquiry or lodge a complaint, and are not satisfied with the outcome of that, you may challenge that outcome by writing a letter to our Privacy Officer, Box 940, 245 Centre Avenue East, Altona, Manitoba R0G 0B0, requesting reconsideration of your matter.
 Our commitment is to promptly open a dialogue with you.
 If your concern remains unresolved to your satisfaction, you may address your concerns to the Privacy Commissioner of Canada, 112 Kent Street, Ottawa, Ontario K1A 1H3.